helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 * Business coordination : For locations that have their addresses publicly listed on google/yelp, send out emails/texts to those people.

-Added feature to the web-app/database:

-* web-app has added view: global/regional map, with downsampled hot/cold zones colored by intensity

 ## 💪 Impact of Potential Solution
 1. flattening the curve!